 He imperiously waved at Pearson and pointed at Kenst.
 “Klebel, take him back to his room to think.”

-D72 Kinchloe, End of Late Lunch, sent to his room
+D72 Kinchloe, End of Late Lunch, sent to his room, calls Riadn again.

 Pearson dropped his fork and stood up.
 He smiled amicably at Kenst, indicating the door with one hand.
 As soon as they were in the hall, Pearson spoke softly to Kenst, “He gets like that sometimes, don’t take it personally.
 He has a lot on his mind.”